John Allison reviews books for Pittsburgh Quarterly.

 Dietrich was a native of Pittsburgh, who wrote about Pittsburgh history and its greatest industrial leaders and historic philanthrophists.
 Bill joined that group shortly before his death in 2011, leaving more than $500 million to a variety of Pittsburgh institutions.
 He received his undergraduate education at Princeton, and earned a doctorate in political science from the University of Pittsburgh in 1984.
 He spent his entire business career with Dietrich Industries from 1961 to 2003, eventually serving as president and CEO, and then as non-executive chairman.
 He is the author of “In the Shadow of the Rising Sun: The Political Roots of American Economic Decline.”

-Barbara is a full-time mother and freelance writer living in Fox Chapel.
+Barbara is a freelance writer living in Fox Chapel.
 She is an expert shopper for the best in local products and services.

 Roy’s life as a photographer started when, at 8 years old, he received a box camera as a birthday gift.
 Although he majored in biology at the University of Pittsburgh and spent 10 years teaching the same, his true love in life is taking pictures.
 As a commercial photographer, he specializes in architectural imagery.